-Tingling in fingers one and two belongs specifically to the C6 nerve root.
+Tingling in fingers one and two belongs specifically to the C6 nerve root; typical is lower arm pain radiating into the thumb and pointer.

 Paresthesias can be a vague ache but, when a nerve root in the neck is pinched, the symptoms can be very specific and severe.
 Arm pain is a common complaint in the chiropractic clinic.